olafjanssen/olafjanssen.github.io/metalsmith/src/projects/nanowrimo17.md

 ## Day 2: 3909
 During Tai Chi, the main character realises the true intentions of his stomach problems and explores the possibilities.
 The Ponans play a game of 'kalama li kala mu li kala ma, a a a'.

+ ## Day 3: 5102
+ The main character is in Guatamala on its way to a archeological park to look at Mayan hieroglyphs when he discovers where he should go next.

+ ## Day 4: 6961
+ On the almost deserted island of Schokland, Pieter, keeper of the lighthouse, retells the story of the unholy fight against the water.
+At the evening of a heavy storm he receives an unexpected visitor.